Tools1000/drrename/README.md

 ## Installation and Starting

-Download [latest Release](https://github.com/drrename/drrename/releases/latest) and call `java -jar drrename-<current-version>.jar`.
+Download [latest Release](https://github.com/drrename/drrename/releases/latest) and call `java -jar drrename-<current-version>-<arch-classifier>.jar`.
 A double click on the jar-file could also work.

 Note that Java needs to be installed.